 - Bring the pot to a boil.
 Continue boiling for roughly 20 minutes or until potatoes are soft

-- While the mashed potatoes are still warm, add your milk & butter.
-Mix until smooth
+While the mashed potatoes are still warm, add your milk and butter.
+Mix until evenly incorporated.

-- Season to taste with salt & pepper.
-Adjust accordingly & set aside
+Season to taste with salt and pepper.
+Adjust accordingly and set aside.

-- Garnish your mashed potatoes with chives or spring onions & serve together with the gravy
+Garnish your mashed potatoes with chives or spring onions and serve together with the gravy.

 Commonly Asked Questions